chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 2.md

 One of the most important aspects of a decision about the design of a language or an <abbr title="application programming interface">API</abbr> is how it impacts developers’ ability to learn it and to develop a correct mental model for it.
 The design of template imports sits right at the boundary between programming language and <abbr>API</abbr> design, because it is a way of expressing the relationship between two programming languages: JavaScript and the Glimmer templating language.

 It’s worth remembering, too, that the relationship between host language and some sort of templating language is a fundamental decision in the design space for application programming of all sorts which render <abbr title="HyperText Markup Language">HTML</abbr>.
-This is not a concern only of client-side-rendered applications or <abbr title="single page application">SPA</abbr>s: it applies equally to Rails and <abbr title="Embedded RuBy">ERB</abbr> or to <abbr>PHP</abbr> or to C<sup>♯</sup> apps with Razor templates.
+This is not a concern only of client-side-rendered applications or <abbr title="single page application">SPA</abbr>s: it applies equally to Rails and <abbr title="Embedded RuBy">ERB</abbr> or to <abbr title="PHP: Hypertext Processor">PHP</abbr> or to C<sup>♯</sup> apps with Razor templates.

 ### On motivation

 Historically, Glimmer templates have been *almost* completely separated from JavaScript, with very specific and explicit bridges: component backing classes, helpers, and modifiers.
 That narrow boundary has helped Ember keep a strong “separation of concerns” between <abbr>HTML</abbr> and <abbr title="JavaScript">JS</abbr>, and this has been a real win—both for being able to optimize the rendering layer and for being able to statically analyze and therefore *lint* the rendering layer.

 At the same time, every Glimmer template have had implicit access to *every single* component, helper, or modifier throughout an app and its addons, which has made it difficult to perform many *other* kinds of optimizations and analyses.
-Full dead code elimination, for example, has been effectively intractable; and features like go-to-definition or refactoring have been *much* harder to support than they would .
-Supporting developer discoverability—whether has been significantly
+Full dead code elimination, for example, has been effectively intractable; and features like go-to-definition or refactoring have been *much* harder to support than they would be with imports.
+Supporting developer discoverability—via docs, autocomplete, etc.—has likewise been challenging.

 Adopting strict mode inherently solves this second problem: it requires that components, helpers, and modifiers[^1] be imported and available in lexical scope—specifically, with *JavaScript*’s lexical scoping rules.